vgc/vgc/cppstyleguide.md

 Always use angle brackets and the full path for header includes: `#include <vgc/libname/headername.h>`

-In header files, include other header files in this order: std, Qt, otherthirdlibs, vgc
+In header files, include other header files in this order:
+- Standard library headers
+- Headers from third-party libraries
+- VGC headers
+- VGC internal headers

-In cpp files, include corresponding header first, then all other header files as specified above.
+In a .cpp file, include its corresponding .h first, then follow the same order as above.

-Within each "group" (e.g., Qt includes), order alphabetically.
+Within each category of includes (e.g., "VGC headers"), order alphabetically.

 Don't rely on includes from other headers.
-For example, if you need both `vgc::geometry::Curve` and `vgc::geometry::Vec2d`, include both `<vgc/geometry/curve.h>` and `<vgc/geometry/vec2d.h>`
+For example, if you need both `vgc::geometry::Curve` and `vgc::geometry::Vec2d`, include both `<vgc/geometry/curve.h>` and `<vgc/geometry/vec2d.h>`.
+Exception: there is no need to explicitly include headers which are already in `<vgc/core/innercore.h>`.

-Never use `using somenamespace::SomeClass;` in a header file, and more importantly never use `using somenamespace` in a header file.
+Never use `using lib::foo;` or `using namespace lib;` in a header file at global or namespace scope (where `lib` is any namespace, including `std`, `vgc`, `vgc::core`, `Eigen`, etc.).
+In rare cases, you may use such statements at function scope, or in a .cpp file, but always preferring the more specific `using lib::foo;`.
+An important use case is to take advantage of ADL (= argument-dependent lookup), such as in `using std::swap;`.

 ## Scoping